codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 getting **very** familiar with building and running software from source when official packages are not available.

-One way you can work around this is to have Linux VMs running, but as mentioned earlier, each of these VMs have the restriction of only being able to use one CPU core.
+One way we can work around this is to have Linux VMs running, but as mentioned earlier, each of these VMs have the restriction of only being able to use one CPU core.